haa-gg/React-Memes/README.md

 ### How do you make it work if you download it?
 1) Clone the git repo
 2) Go to flipimg.com and sign up
-3) make a secrets.js file in /src/actions with the following info...
+3) Make a secrets.js file in /src/actions with the following info...
 ```
 const username = 'username';
 const password = 'password';